Forms of Primary Research

 Most students are familiar with secondary research, even if they don’t know what it is called.
 Secondary research is the kind of research you do in the library or online.
 When one is conducting secondary research, they are looking for sources of information that other experts, writers, and thinkers wrote about a subject.
 We call this kind of research ‘secondary’ because it relies on others to have collected the research and written about it.

 This is in contrast to primary research.
 Primary research is conducted, not in the library or online, but in the world.
-When conducting primary research, a research will use one or more tools, or methods, to collect data directly from people or the things they are studying rather than from books or texts already written about those things or people.
+When conducting primary research, a researcher will use one or more tools, or methods, to collect data directly from people or the things they are studying rather than from books or texts already written about those things or people.
 One example of this is the kind of research a journalist does.
 A journalist may look up information that has been written about the news they are investigating, but they will also go out and talk directly to other people about that news–seeking out actual witnesses on the scene or officials in charge.
 In the job of a journalist, this is especially important since their subject, the news, involves late breaking events that may not have been written about yet.

 Note that although primary research and secondary research constitute different kinds of data collection, they go hand in hand.
 Most researchers will conduct both secondary research, collecting relevant information on their subject that has already been written and published, and primary research, collecting new data and evidence that no one else has collected before.